 Let’s Make Royal Icing With Meringue Powder

-Method 1 – The Non-Whipped Method
+Method 1 – The Whipped Method

 I find a hand mixer to be faster than a stand mixer, so I usually use a hand mixer.
 If you are using a stand mixer your times might be slightly longer.
+If using the stand mixer, use the paddle attachment.

 In a mixing bowl combine the confectioner’s sugar and meringue powder.
 Add in the vanilla extract and all the water.